 Visual Studio can publish your local project to Azure.
 Before you can publish your project, you must have a function app in your Azure subscription.
 If you don't already have a function app in Azure, Visual Studio publishing creates one for you the first time you publish your project.
 In this article you create a function app and related Azure resources.

 In Solution Explorer, right-click the project and select Publish.
 In Target, select Azure then Next.

 Select Azure Function App (Windows) for the Specific target, which creates a function app that runs on Windows, and then select Next.

 In the Function Instance, choose Create a new Azure Function...

 Create a new instance using the values specified in the following table:

 Setting Value Description Name Globally unique name Name that uniquely identifies your new function app.
 Accept this name or enter a new name.
 Valid characters are:

 Subscription Your subscription The Azure subscription to use.
 Accept this subscription or select a new one from the drop-down list.
-Resource group Name of your resource group The resource group in which to create your function app.
-Select an existing resource group from the drop-down list or choose New to create a new resource group.
+Resource group Name of your resource group The resource group in which you want to create your function app.
+Select an existing resource group from the drop-down list or select New to create a new resource group.
 Plan Type Consumption When you publish your project to a function app that runs in a Consumption plan, you pay only for executions of your functions app.
 Other hosting plans incur higher costs.
 Location Location of the app service Choose a Location in a region near you or other services your functions access.
-Azure Storage General-purpose storage account An Azure Storage account is required by the Functions runtime.
+Azure Storage General-purpose storage account An Azure storage account is required by the Functions runtime.
 Select New to configure a general-purpose storage account.
 You can also choose an existing account that meets the storage account requirements.

 Select Finish, and on the Publish page, select Publish to deploy the package containing your project files to your new function app in Azure.

-After the deployment completes the root URL of the function app in Azure is shown in the Publish tab.
+After the deployment completes, the root URL of the function app in Azure is shown in the Publish tab.